 But as much as you want to serve your dad in whatever that might entail, sometimes Dad would rather have a professional caregiver, like an in-home nurse or caregivers at an assisted living facility.

 Because sometimes he doesn’t want you to wipe his nose.
 Doesn’t want you to help him change his clothes.
-Sometimes he just wants you to be his son.
+Sometimes he just wants you to be his son or daughter.

 Elizabeth Daghfal is a writer, teacher, speaker, and community volunteer.
 When she isn't teaching or writing-- Who are we kidding?
 Her husband and five kids say she's ALWAYS teaching and writing.
 She has a passion to help people who are struggling and is happy to say her shoulders are drip-dry.
 Born and raised in the South, she now lives in Wisconsin and loves it--except for the fifteen months of winter.
 Read more about her at elizabethdaghfal.com.